Aligning Marketing to Sales (HALF DAY, ONE DAY)

-Effective Email Marketing (ONE DAY)
+Effective Email Marketing (HALF DAY, ONE DAY)

 Although consumers' communication habits have evolved with the rising popularity of social media and smartphones, brands are still turning to their dependable friend - email - to attract and retain customers and boost their bottom lines.
 However, because email is showing signs of low returns, savvy brand managers are adapting by combining email, social media and even mobile marketing tactics.
 Participants will gain clear insight into avoiding email Marketing's biggest pitfalls and ways to break through the inbox clutter.

-Effective Writing For Any Platform
+Effective Writing For Any Platform (HALF DAY, ONE DAY)

 Creating Consumer Connections in Print, Digital, Social, Mobile and More...
 In this workshop, we’ll explore and engage in writing across a range of platforms: Classic print (ads and collateral material), digital (web and Emails) and social (Twitter, Blogs, Facebook).
 There are countless and growing ways marketers are now engaging with their audiences and with each other.
 In an entertaining and engaging session, we’ll work through some tips, some techniques and some exercises that will make you a better writer for all the new platforms.

-Elevating Your Creative (HALF DAY, ONE DAY, TWO DAY)
+Elevating Your Creative (HALF DAY, ONE DAY)